 The Output Layer with a Neural Network

-The final stage of a neural network is the output layer.
-The output layer is quite simple in operation.
-For every possible prediction, there is a corresponding node in the output layer.
-Once all the blending has been completed, the output node with the highest value becomes the prediction of the system.
+The final stage of a neural network is the output layer which is quite simple in operation.
+For every possible prediction, there is a corresponding node in the output layer and the output node with the highest value becomes the prediction of the system.

 The Output Layer with Pattern-based ML: Preserving the data